yuliangguo/3D_Lane_Synthetic_Dataset/README.md

  * z-error in close range (0-40 m)
  * z-error in far range (40-100 m)

+Before running the evaluation, you need to make sure the predicted lanes are saved in the 'test_pred_file.json' file following the format included in our example.
+Specifically, each lane needs to be associated with a 'prob' score to calculate the precision and recall in full-range.
+Otherwise, you can only keep 'evaluator.bench_one_submit' in the main code to evaluate your algorithm at a single operation point.

 ## Baselines Results

-We show the evaluation results comparing two baseline methods.
+We show the evaluation results comparing two baseline methods:
 * "3d-lanenet:  end-to-end 3d multiple lane detection", N. Garnet, etal., ICCV 2019
-* "Gen-LaneNet: A Generalized and Scalable Approach for 3D Lane Detection", Y. Guo, etal., 2020
+* "Gen-LaneNet: a generalized and scalable approach for 3D lane detection", Y. Guo, etal., Arxiv, 2020

-Comparisions are conducted under three distinguished splits of datasets.
-For simplicity, only laneline results are reported here.
+Comparisons are conducted under three distinguished splits of the dataset.
+For simplicity, only lane-line results are reported here.
-The results from the code is slightly different from reported in the paper due to different random splits.
+The results from the code is slightly different from that reported in the paper due to different random splits.

 - **Standard**